vedaldi/practical-object-category-detection/doc/instructions.md

 ### Step 3.1: Multiple detections

 Detecting at multiple scales is insufficient: we must also allow for more than one object occurrence in the image.
-In order to to so, the package include a suitalbe `detect` functin.
+In order to to so, the package include a suitalbe `detect` function.
 This function is similar to `detectAtMultipleScales`, but it returns the top 1000 detector responses rather than just the top one:
 ```matlab
 % Compute detections
 [detections, scores] = detect(im, w, hogCellSize, scales) ;